spiderweak/asterisk-transcribe-and-act/README.rst

 Acknowledgments
 ---------------

-Thanks to these project, that make most of the project run
+Thanks to these project, that make most of the project run:
 - OpenAI for the Whisper model and for the disclaimer in the opening statement of this README.
 -